 Platforms for Student Work

-Setting and reaching goals is a great way to manage your classroom because it opens up doors for growth mindsets, perseverance and excitement when you reach your goals.
-Helping students sit down and think through what they want to accomplish this year has the power to be one of the biggest motivators for students.
-These goals don’t necessarily need to be academic, though they can be.
-By helping students set goals for themselves, you can help motivate them to want to be successful even while working at home.
-Check out this digital goal-setting sheet that I love using that can absolutely be used virtually.
+Setting and reaching goals is a great way to manage your classroom.
+It opens up doors for growth mindsets, perseverance and excitement when they are reached.
+Helping students sit down and think through what they want to accomplish throughout the year has the power to be a really big motivator.
+These goals also don’t necessarily need to be academic.
+Check out this digital goal-setting sheet that I love using!
 I love using this to set a reading and math academic goal, as well as a SEL goal.
 It’s also a great tool for students to reference throughout the year and update it when they surpass their goal!
 Once each student sets a personal goal, you can set class goals and earn rewards as you meet them!

 Meeting goals usually comes with incentives because we like to be rewarded right?
 However, this is yet another thing we have to figure out how to do digitally.
 How can we excite, engage, and incentivize students virtually?
 I have already seen SO many creative ideas that teachers have!
 If you subscribe, you will have exclusive access to this digital choice board FREEBIE to help motivate students!

 One cool idea is using a digital class marble jar!
 The students earn marbles for any expectations they meet!
 It could be things like showing up to a Zoom call or turning in quality work.
 This is a great way to have the students work as a team and earn a reward they would all love to have!

 Other incentives could be to work towards a wacky hat or mismatched day or even a socially distanced picnic with select friends.
 Whatever motivates them!
 Using a survey would be a great way to get to know your students and what motivates them.
 I have some digital forms you can use HERE!